 Definition of truth

-2a (1) : the state of being the case : fact (2) : the body of real things, events, and facts : actuality (3) often capitalized : a transcendent fundamental or spiritual realityb : a judgment, proposition, or idea that is true or accepted as true <truths of thermodynamics>c : the body of true statements and propositions
+1a (1) : the body of real things, events, and facts : actuality (2) : the state of being the case : fact (3) often capitalized : a transcendent fundamental or spiritual realityb : a judgment, proposition, or idea that is true or accepted as true truths of thermodynamicsc : the body of true statements and propositions

 : in accordance with fact : actually

 Examples of truth in a Sentence

 At some point you have to face the simple truth that we failed.

 Their explanation was simpler but came closer to the truth.